As the 41-million-strong independent workforce continues to grow, so does the issue of employee misclassification.

-The IRS estimates that millions of workers have been misclassified, and according to state-level studies, 10% to 20% of employers misclassify at least one worker as an independent contractor.
+The IRS estimates that millions of workers have been misclassified, and according to state-level studies, 10-20% of employers misclassify at least one worker as an independent contractor.
 While some misclassification is unintentional due to lack of understanding about laws regarding worker classification, sometimes it is done deliberately to reduce labor costs, and avoid paying state and federal payroll taxes.

 Recent high-profile lawsuits involving Uber, FedEx, Zenefits, Citigroup, and more have thrown the issue of misclassification into the spotlight.
 Unfortunately, misclassification truly affects everyone—business owners, workers, and the government—and occurs in nearly every sector of the economy from banking and financial services, to manufacturing, health care, and entertainment.